Bluette1/coding-diary/content/blog/projects/meditation-app-using-react-native/index.md

+---
+title: Create a Meditation App Using React Native with Expo
+date: "2024-09-18T22:40:32.169Z"
+description: Walk Through how to Create a Meditation App Using React Native with Expo.
+---

-Creating a meditative app called "Still-Space" using React Native with Expo is a great idea!
-Below is a simplified outline of how you can implement this app, including code snippets to get you started.
+Creating a meditative app is a great idea!
+Below is a simplified outline of how you can implement such an app using React Native with Expo, including code snippets to get you started.
 The app will display changing images from your API while playing background music.

 ### Step 1: Setting Up Your Project

 1. **Create a new Expo project**:

    ```bash
    npx create-expo-app still-space
    cd still-space